Nexis-Network/homepage/content/docs/introduction/status.md

 ---
-title: Exzo Network status
+title: Nexis Network status
-subtitle: Stay informed about the performance and availability of Exzo Network
+subtitle: Stay informed about the performance and availability of Nexis Network
 enableTableOfContents: true
 updatedOn: '2023-10-07T10:43:33.416Z'
 ---

-For our customers to stay informed about the performance and availability of Exzo Network, we provide a dedicated status page where you can monitor the health of our service in real-time.
+For our customers to stay informed about the performance and availability of Nexis Network, we provide a dedicated status page where you can monitor the health of our service in real-time.

 The status page includes the status for: